erictang000/astro-data/README.md

 2. Download and unzip data locally from the linked [Google Drive](https://drive.google.com/drive/u/1/folders/16cBlFRV02PcA1_ypUR4UUju3h61P0zgg) (note this requires a UC Berkeley email to access).
 2. Make sure that the unzipped data files named `planets.csv` as well as all of the `outputi_j.txt` files exist in the same directory as the `189 Early Project.ipynb`.
 3. Open `189 Early Project.ipynb` and run the cells in order.
-4. Run the generate Data function
-The generate data function takes in the following arguments
+4. Run the generate data function to generate dataframes for use The generate data function takes in the following arguments
   * `num_locations`
     - The number of locations to include in the dataframe (unless further specified by the location parameter).
 Max value 999, Min value 2.